 To determine the exact category of the equipment, the manufacturer should identify the type of equipment; fluid phase, and fluid group.
 Article 13 of the pressure equipment directive divides fluids into two groups; group 1 and group 2.

 Article 14 of the pressure equipment directive provides guidelines for conformity assessment procedures depending on equipment categories.
-13 different conformity assessment modules are provided by the PED for assessment prior to the release of the equipment in the market.
+13 different conformity assessment modules are provided by the PED for assessment before the release of the equipment in the market.
 The following image (Fig. 2) lists the conformity modules.

 Based on product control or quality systems, manufacturers have to identify a procedure.
 The modules attributed to a higher hazard category may be used in lower categories.
 Category I is for manufacturer self-assessment.